Eastbourne: Tourism sector

 The seafront at Eastbourne consists almost entirely of Victorian hotels.
 Along with its pier and bandstand, this serves to preserve the front in a somewhat timeless manner.
 The Duke of Devonshire retains the rights to the seafront buildings and does not allow them to be developed into shops.

 A stretch of 4 mi of shingle beach stretches from Sovereign Harbour in the east to Beachy Head in the west.
 In a 1998 survey, 56% of visitors said that the beach and seafront was one of Eastbourne's best features, although 10% listed the pebbled beach as a dislike.

-Other recreation facilities include two swimming pools, three fitness centres and other smaller sports clubs including scuba diving.
+Other recreation facilities include two swimming pools, three fitness centres and other smaller sports clubs, including scuba diving.

 A children's adventure park is sited at the eastern end of the seafront.
 There are various other establishments scattered around the town such as crazy golf, go–karting and Laser Quest.
 The pier is an obvious place to visit and is sometimes used to hold events, such as the international birdman competition held annually, although this was cancelled in 2005 due to a lack of competitors.
 An annual raft competition used to take place where competitors, usually local businesses, circumnavigate the pier in a raft made by themselves, while being attacked by a water-cannon.

-A major event in the tourist programme of Eastbourne Borough Council is Eastbourne Airbourne, a large air show, held annually in August.
+A major event in the tourist programme of the borough council is Eastbourne Airbourne, a large air show held annually in August.

-Reports claim a £365m revenue from visitors in 2010, with an estimated 7,160 jobs supported by tourism.
+Reports claim a £365 million revenue from visitors in 2010, with an estimated 7,160 jobs supported by tourism.

 Large employers

-The town is home to the UK's largest book wholesalers, Gardners Books, who are one of the town's largest employers, with a majority of staff involved in packing and shipping books from a 350,000 sq ft warehouse facility.
+The town is home to the UK's largest book wholesalers, Gardners Books, which is one of the town's largest employers, with a majority of staff involved in packing and shipping books from a 350,000 sqft warehouse facility.

 A majority of Eastbourne's total employment is offered by small private businesses, though Eastbourne District General Hospital is a significant public sector employer.

 In 2010, it was assessed that Eastbourne had a public sector employment rate of 25.4% of overall jobs.
 This was noted as below average, compared with the UK as a whole.